orbitbot/pastafarian/README.md

 ```

 If the error handler function is not defined, any calls to `fsm.go` may throw errors or exceptions for the above reasons and can be caught similarly using try/catch blocks.

+###### Differences in functionality if `fsm.error` is defined or not

+The existance of `fsm.error` has a significant impact on functionality:

+- if `fsm.error` is not defined, an uncaught exception in a callback will stop execution and subsequent callbacks will not be triggered, potentially leaving your application in an undefined state if you are relying on the side-effects of a certain callback being applied. `fsm.current` may also still be in the previous state, depending on which events the callbacks were registered to
+- if `fsm.error` is defined, an uncaught exception in a callback will trigger the error handler and stop further execution of the code inside that callback, but all other callbacks will be triggered and the state transition will be completed, which may also cause cause problems with unfinished side-effects

 ###### IllegalTransitionException